fzantalis/client-side-toolbox/README.md

 ---

+## 🌐 Live Demo

+All tools are available at **[https://zantalis.net](https://zantalis.net)** — no installation, no account, no tracking.
+Every tool runs purely client-side directly in your browser, making it safe to use with sensitive data such as JWTs, API keys, certificates, private documents, and personal information.
+Nothing you enter is ever transmitted to a server.

+---

 ## ✨ Features

 All tools share a common design principle: **your data never leaves your browser**.
 Everything is processed client-side using vanilla HTML, CSS, and JavaScript — no frameworks, no build step, no backend.